wavefrontHQ/docs/pages/doc/opentelemetry_external_services.md

 To make Tanzu Observability identify the AWS services:

-1. Configure your application to use the [OpenTracing Java AWS SDK](https://github.com/opentracing-contrib/java-aws-sdk), OpenTelemetry, or Spring Cloud Sleuth.
+1. Configure your application to use the [OpenTelemetry Java AWS SDK](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/aws-sdk), or Spring Cloud Sleuth.
 1. Configure your application to use one or more AWS services.
-1. Instrument your Java application using the [Wavefront OpenTracing Java SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java) or the [Wavefront Java Tracing Agent](https://github.com/wavefrontHQ/wavefront-opentracing-bundle-java).
+1. Instrument your Java application using the OpenTelemetry Java agent.
+For more information see [Auto Instrument Java Application with OpenTelemetry](opentelemetry_java_app_tutorial.html).
-1. [Prepare to send data to Wavefront](tracing_instrumenting_frameworks.html#step-1-prepare-to-send-data) using the Wavefront proxy or direct ingestion.

 Now, you see the AWS external services on the application map.